devandop/global-trade-compliance-ai/README.md

-# 🌍 Global Trade & Compliance AI Assistant🌍 Global Trade & Compliance AI Assistant
+# 🌍 Global Trade & Compliance AI Assistant
 Welcome to the Global Trade & Compliance AI Assistant, a powerful, intelligent application designed to simplify the complexities of international trade.
 This tool leverages a sophisticated AI agent, orchestrated by Portia AI, to provide real-time compliance checks, automate financial transactions via Xero, and integrate seamlessly into your business workflows with Slack.
 ## 🎯 The Pain Point
 Global trade is a minefield of complex, ever-changing regulations.
 Businesses, especially small to medium-sized enterprises, face significant challenges: